polybuildr/balloon-lang/README.md

 Prospective contributors, please take a look at the [Contributors' Guide](CONTRIBUTING.md).

+(Also, for the motivation behind this language, take a look at the [introductory blog post](https://blog.vghaisas.com/introducing-balloon/), and a [more detailed blog post](https://blog.vghaisas.com/thoughts-about-balloon/).)

 ## Usage

 Balloon is currently not available on crates.io.
 You will need to build it yourself using Cargo.
 (You could also download one of the prebuilt binaries from this project's [release page](https://github.com/polybuildr/balloon-lang/releases).)